 If you aren’t familiar with inbound marketing, when it is simply put, inbound marketing is when a customer finds you.
 On the other hand, outbound marketing is some of the things that you might have learned about or implemented in the past like networking, direct marketing, cold calling, television or radio ads.
 While outbound marketing is still a viable way to get people’s attention, it is still invasive and disruptive.
-In contrast, inbound marketing for professional service firms is an agile and holistic approach attract the right people that are interested in the service that your professional services company provides.
+In contrast, inbound marketing for professional service firms is an agile and holistic approach to attract the right people that are interested in the service that your inbound marketing for professional services company provides.

 According to HubSpot:

 - Firms with a blog full of content get more leads than firms without it.
 If your company has fewer than 60 pages of content, it will get about 5 leads per month.
 Firms with over 300 pages of content get an average of 74 leads.
 That’s a 15x increase.

 - Inbound marketing costs 62% less when generating leads.
 An average lead will cost $243 instead of $373 as it costs with traditional outbound marketing efforts.

 - 88% more leads per month are generated by firms that blog than those that do not.